 The Artist

-Batchelor’s work has been exhibited and collected in the United States and internationally.
+Her paintings have been exhibited and collected in the United States and internationally.

 Artist Statement